UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_03.md

 2. **Reverting previous changes**

 Notes:
 It's not uncommon to realize that we made a mistake when viewing the history!
-Maybe we didn't mean to delete our list of dependencies and we want to undo our latest commit.
-Don't worry, we can now take advantage of tracking our files using version control to retrieve a previous state of a file to replace the current version.
+Maybe we didn't mean to delete an important file and we want to undo our latest commit.
+Don't worry, we can now take advantage of tracking our files
+using version control to retrieve a previous state of a file and replace the current version.

 There are two ways of traveling back in time to an earlier state of the repo:

-1. Remove commits from the git history (a "hard reset").
+1. Remove commits from the Git history (a "hard reset").
 2. Create a new commit to undo previous changes (a "reversion").

 In this slide deck we will look into `git reset` and in the next one